aleksandromilenkov/kubernetes-microservice-app/README.md

 ---

-## ☸️ 4️⃣ Deploy Helm Chart to Minikube (Develop branch only)
+## ☸️ 4️⃣ Helm Chart Update & Argo CD Deployment

 When pushing to the `develop` branch, the pipeline:

-1. Boots a Minikube cluster
-2. Enables the Kubernetes Ingress addon
+1. Updates values.yaml with new image tags
+2. Commits changes to GitHub
-3. Applies the Helm chart to Kubernetes(Minikube)
+3. Argo CD detects the changes and deploys updated images to Kubernetes
-4. Waits for pods to become ready
-5. Performs smoke tests:
-   - Ensures frontend is reachable
-   - Outputs cluster state

-This gives you a full Kubernetes environment inside GitHub Actions for automatic integration testing.

 ---